How to Become a Data ArchitectHow to Become a Data ArchitectHow to Become a Data Architect

 At the foundation of every recent technological advancement are models: system models, information models, software models, and data models.
 These models visualize and map every aspect of the systems they represent, and explain how discrete systems interact with each other to perform specific tasks.

 Data modelers and data architects use their training and experience to help managers solve business problems.
 They accomplish this by creating models of applications and data.
 As technologies such as machine learning and other forms of artificial intelligence continue to transform the way companies do business, demand for data modelers and data architects is skyrocketing.

-To meet the growing demand for professionals in the data modeling field, programs such as an online Bachelor of Science in Data Science are geared to provide data scientists with the training and experience to become data modelers and data architects.
+To meet the growing demand for professionals in the data modeling field, programs such as an data science bachelor degree online are geared to provide data scientists with the training and experience to become data modelers and data architects.
 Here’s a close look at how to become a data modeler or data architect, including the steps to qualify for the positions and the outlook for career opportunities.

 What Does a Data Modeler Do?

 Data models illustrate the design and operation of computer and information systems.
 For example, a sales manager may need a model of the customer-order process to help identify bottlenecks in order tracking and fulfillment.
 Data modelers create the models and explain to business managers how the models can be applied to help the organization achieve its goals.

 Data models are made up of entities that represent objects or concepts in the data being analyzed.
 The entities are converted into database tables relating to products, vendors, customers, or other items.

 Each entity has attributes that describe the data types that apply to the data.
 For example, the entity “product” has attributes that include “name,” “price,” “model,” and other information about it.

 The primary duty of data modelers is to ensure the accuracy of the data they are modeling and the models themselves.
 They enforce the integrity of entities and the relationships between entities by applying processes such as normalization to verify that the data is error-free and eliminate redundancies.